sjdv1982/cloudless/GUIDE.md

 ### Switching from host networking to bridge networking

 For both the master and the node, make sure that the bridge network can reach the main network.
 See [this link](https://docs.docker.com/network/bridge/#enable-forwarding-from-docker-containers-to-the-outside-world).
 Test it with the command: `docker run --rm rpbs/seamless bash -c 'ping www.google.fr'`

-### Test if Redis on the master is reachable from the node, with Docker bridge networking

-This test is only necessary if:
-1. the database has a Redis backend,
-2. a database adapter runs on each node.

-- On the master, populate Redis with the Seamless default graph for status monitoring:

-    `seamless python3 /home/jovyan/seamless-scripts/add-zip.py /home/jovyan/software/seamless/graphs/status-visualization.zip`

-- On the node, do:
-    ```bash
-    docker run --rm \
-    -it \
-    -e "SEAMLESS_DATABASE_HOST="$masterIP \
-    -u `id -u` \
-    --group-add users \
-    rpbs/seamless \
-    start.sh
-    ```
-- `ping $SEAMLESS_DATABASE_HOST`
-- `redis-cli -h $SEAMLESS_DATABASE_HOST`
-- type `keys *` and you will see some entries starting with "buf:" and "bfl:".
-- `exit` (redis-cli)
-- `exit` (Docker container)

 ### Test master-to-node Seamless-to-Seamless communion, with Docker bridge networking.